haostonh/Banking-System/README.md

 - Visual Studio 2019 (with Desktop development with C++)
 - MySQL C++ Driver (Connector/C++)
   - Version 8.0.28
-  - Also ensure you have a zip file
+  - Also ensure you download the zip file version with it extracted
 - MySQL for Visual Studio
   - Version 1.2.10
 - MySQL Router/Server